lbrclbrc/my_coin/whitepaper_draft.md

 > “Sending funds anonymously to someone else.”

-This principle is hard-coded into the ZK constraints for ACCT.
+This principle is hard-coded into the ZK constraints for the **account-to-anonymous deposit circuit**.
 The reasons for this will be explained in detail in Chapter 4.
-For now, this subsection just states the principle and describes the structure of ACCT under this rule.
+For now, this subsection just states the principle and describes the structure of the deposit under this rule.

 ---

-#### 3.5.3 ACCT: ZK statement for “non-anonymous account → single anonymous commitment”
+#### 3.5.3 Account-to-anonymous deposit: ZK statement for “non-anonymous account → single anonymous commitment”

 This subsection only considers the simplest case: